 \subsection{Quality-constrained Entropy Maximization}

 By replacing the optimization objective in \cref{prop:kl-rlhf} with maximizing policy entropy while treating KL divergence and quality as constraints, we obtain $\pi_{\mathrm{QEMPO-KL}}(y|x)$, which possesses greater entropy than $\pi_{\mathrm{RLHF}}(y|x)$.
 However, from a constraint perspective, if we remove the KL constraint in \cref{prop:kl-qempo}, the policy's solution space expands, theoretically implying that the resulting policy should exhibit even greater entropy than $\pi_{\mathrm{QEMPO-KL}}(y|x)$.
 Moreover, \cref{prop:one} indicates that quality and diversity are the essential components in alignment tasks.
 Therefore, we further remove the KL constraint in \cref{prop:kl-qempo}. \cref{prop:qempo} provides the policy $\pi_{\mathrm{QEMPO}}(y|x)$ under the corresponding optimization objective.
-It can be observed that compared to $\pi_{\mathrm{QEMPO-KL}}(y|x)$, $\pi_{\mathrm{QEMPO}}(y|x)$ removes $\pi_{\mathrm{ref}}(y|x)$.
-Whether removing $\pi_{\mathrm{ref}}(y|x)$ brings benefits often depends on the quality of $\pi_{\mathrm{ref}}(y|x)$ itself.
-If the performance of $\pi_{\mathrm{ref}}(y|x)$ is sufficiently high, this implies that the influence of $\pi_{\mathrm{ref}}(y|x)$ on $\pi_{\mathrm{QEMPO-KL}}(y|x)$ can be positive.
-However, when the performance of $\pi_{\mathrm{ref}}(y|x)$ is inadequate—for instance, when a sample is not the desired one but $\pi_{\mathrm{ref}}(y|x)$ still assigns a high probability—the negative impact on $\pi_{\mathrm{QEMPO-KL}}(y|x)$ can be relatively significant.
-Nevertheless, from a practical perspective, removing $\pi_{\mathrm{ref}}(y|x)$ reduces memory usage, which is beneficial for the training process.
-SimPO \citep{simpo} employs the average log probability of a sequence as an implicit reward to eliminate dependency on a reference model.
-In contrast, QEMPO removes the reference model with the aim of increasing the policy's entropy.